 What is a Good Credit Card Balance?

-Your credit card balance is the amount of charges you owe to your credit card issuer based on what you've borrowed but haven't repaid.
-Each purchase, balance transfer, and cash advance you make adds to your credit card balance.
+Your credit card balance is the amount of charges you owe to your credit card issuer.
+It's the accumulated amount that you've borrowed but haven't repaid.
+Each purchase, balance transfer, and cash advance you make increases your credit card balance.
 Fees and interest also increase your credit card balance.
-Payments and returns reduce your credit card balance.
+On the other hand, payments and returns all reduce your credit card balance.
 Your credit card balance can even be negative, if you've overpaid your credit card or had a credit applied to your account after you paid your balance in full.

-It's important to be mindful of your credit card balance, that you don't let it get out of control and keep it at a reasonable level (or at $0).
+It's important to be mindful of your credit card balance, that you don't let it get out of control and keep it at a reasonable level (or completely paid off).

 Why Having a Good Credit Card Balance Matters